-"Children are born ready, able and eager to learn.
-Every child deserves the best possible start in life and support to fulfil their potential.
-A child's experience in the early years has a major impact on their future life chances.
-In partnership with parents and carers we enable the children to begin the process of becoming active learners for life.
-A secure, safe and happy childhood is important in its own right and it provides the foundation for children to make the most of their abilities and talents as they grow up."
-(Statutory Framework for the EYFS 2012).
+'Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
+A secure, safe and happy childhood is important in its own right.
+Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.'
+(Statutory Framework for the EYFS, 2017).